seL4/docs/TutorialsReworked/CAmkES/camkes2.md

 # CAmkES Tutorial 2
-This tutorial is an introduction to
-CAmkES: bootstrapping a basic static CAmkES application, describing its components, and linking them together.
+This tutorial describes CAmkES in greater detail, building on [Tutorial 1](camkes1).

 Learn how to:
 - Represent and implement events in CAmkES.